Writing For TV Boot Camp

 Tickets are on sale for $99 for the full day (or $80 for IFC Center members, please enter your member code to redeem).
 Seating is limited.

 Writing For TV Boot Camp Schedule

 Sitcom writers Hannah Bos and Paul Thureen (High Maintenance, Mozart in the Jungle), Jon Kern (The Simpsons), and Leah Nanako Winkler (Ramy) share their tips for creating half-hour scripts that balance jokes with emotional stakes, and how to be a part of a comedy writers room.
 Moderated by Dani Faith Leonard (Big Vision Empty Wallet).

 - 11am – 12pm Writing For Late Night Variety TV

 From Saturday Night Live to Jimmy Kimmel, the art of late night and variety is alive and thriving.
-Meet some of the writers working in the field, including Katie Hartman (Paid Off with Michael Torpey), Brian McCann (Conan) and Alex Song (The Tonight Show), and hear how they broke in.
+Meet some of the writers working in the field, including Kristen Bartlett (Full Frontal with Samantha Bee), Katie Hartman (Paid Off with Michael Torpey), Brian McCann (Conan) and Jasmine Pierce (The Tonight Show), and hear how they broke in.
 Moderated by Kevin Laibson (former Artistic Director of The PIT).